 Review Your Next Steps

 Congratulations!
 You've made a great choice applying to Trent.
-Check the applied now page for your next steps.
+Check the "Already Applied" page for your next steps.